-Importantly, while mechanical models commonly determine damage accumulation based on the mechanical loading pattern experienced by a structure [91], in the context of athletic injury, damage includes both damage due to loading and any alterations in damage induced by physiological processes, such as remodelling and repair [91, 103].
-This is particularly relevant to athletic injuries exhibiting a gradual onset mechanism, whereby significant damage removal can occur during periods of rest and recovery [104, 105].
+Finally, while traditional mechanical models modelling fatigue damage accumulation commonly determine damage accumulation based on the mechanical loading pattern experienced by a structure [105], in the context of athletic injury, damage includes both damage due to loading and any alterations in damage induced by physiological processes, such as remodelling and repair [105, 119].
+This is particularly relevant to athletic injuries exhibiting a gradual onset mechanism, whereby significant damage removal can occur during periods of rest and recovery [120, 121].